This

 Then the sons of Finarfin departed from Menegroth with heavy hearts, perceiving how the words of Mandos would ever be made true, and that none of the Noldor that followed after Fëanor could escape from the shadow that lay upon his house.
 And it came to pass even as Thingol had spoken; for the Sindar heard his word, and thereafter throughout Beleriand they refused the tongue of the Noldor, and shunned those that spoke it aloud; but the Exiles took the Sindarin tongue in all their daily uses, and the High Speech of the West was spoken only by the lords of the Noldor among themselves. - The Silmarillion, Of the Noldor in Beleriand

-Celeborn had the opposite opinion; being both Galadriel's husband, and becoming a lord of the other Sindar under Gil-Galad:
+had the opposite opinion; being both Galadriel's husband, and

 In Lindon south of the Lune dwelt for a time Celeborn, kinsman of Thingol; his wife was Galadriel, greatest of Elven women. - Lord of the Rings, Appendix B